Community Led Housing

 Example of a co-housing community (image courtesy of UK Cohousing network)

-If living in a co-housing community in the Wyre Forest district is something that appeals to you, please register your interest by completing the community led housing contact form opposite.
+If living in a co-housing community in the Wyre Forest district is something that appeals to you, please register your interest by completing the contact form below.

 This register is for the council to find out if co-housing is something that people living in the Wyre Forest district are interested in.
 In the future we plan to use this database to connect interested parties and provide support and guidance to individuals who are interested in taking their first steps towards a co-housing community.